-Because of the rapidly growing number of recreational vehicles, some campgrounds do not accept reservations, but make one whenever you can.
+Some campgrounds do not accept reservations, but make one whenever you can.
 If possible, arrive early so you may inspect and choose a site during daylight hours.
 Try to avoid sites near a swamp, stream or other bodies of water which may harbor mosquitoes or other insects.
 Avoid parking under dead trees or loose limbs which might fall and cause injury or damage.
 Stay away from areas which show signs of flash flooding.
 DO NOT park on private property without first obtaining permission.